How Many Cups Are in a 2‑Liter Container? A Complete Guide to Liquid Volume Conversion

 Using Kitchen Tools Effectively

 When measuring liquids, always place your measuring cup on a level surface and pour to the desired line while keeping the cup at eye level.
-This prevents parallax errors that can throw off your measurements by several milliliters.
+But this prevents parallax errors that can throw off your measurements by several milliliters.
 For small quantities, use graduated cylinders or syringes rather than standard measuring cups, as they provide greater precision.

 Temperature Considerations